mvs-org/docs-mvs-org/source/docs/backup-account.md

 #### Windows
 1. Stop wallet, upgrade to [the lastest version](https://mvs.org/wallet.html)
 2. Rename 'C:\Users\%USER_NAME%\AppData\Roaming\Metaverse\mainnet' to 'C:\Users\%USER_NAME%\AppData\Roaming\Metaverse\mainnet_bak'
-3. Download block data [mainnet-windows-height-1273490.zip](https://newmetaverse.org/mvs-download/block-data/mainnet-windows-height-1273490.zip) and save to 'C:\Users\%USER_NAME%\AppData\Roaming\Metaverse\mainnet' to 'C:\Users\%USER_NAME%\AppData\Roaming\Metaverse\mainnet-windows-height-1273490.zip'.
+3. Download block data [mainnet-windows-height-1273490.zip](https://newmetaverse.org/mvs-download/block-data/mainnet-windows-height-1273490.zip) and save to 'C:\Users\%USER_NAME%\AppData\Roaming\Metaverse\mainnet-windows-height-1273490.zip'.
 4. Unzip 'mainnet-windows-height-1273490.zip' to where it is.
 5. Copy all files that start with 'account_' from folder 'mainnet_bak' to folder 'mainnet'.
 Files that need to be copyed: 'account_address_rows', 'account_address_table', 'account_asset_row', 'account_asset_table' and 'account_table'.
 6. Start wallet and wait for syncing block data to the lastest height.